go-chai/chai/README.md

 ## Description

-Chai is an extension for the [chi](https://github.com/go-chi/chi) router that can automatically generate a Swagger 2.0 spec from a router.
+Chai is an extension for the popular [chi](https://github.com/go-chi/chi) router that provides support for type safe http handlers via Go 1.18's generics.
+This allows it to also generate a swagger spec by automatically detecting the request/response types, http methods and route paths.
+Chai uses [swaggo/swag](https://github.com/swaggo/swag) annotations for the parts of the swagger spec that cannot be automatically inferred.

-Go 1.18 introduces generics which are used by chai for inferring the types of requests and responses without losing type safety.

-[Swaggo](https://github.com/swaggo/swag) annotations are used as a fallback for the parts of the swagger spec that cannot be inferred automatically.

 ## Project status
 Chai is still a work in progress